Early Childhood Resiliency Curriculum

 Financial Capabilities Center

 The Financial Capabilities Center program aims to help lower-income residents in Washington County make more informed decisions on how to spend their money, regardless of the income they have, by assessing their individual financial situations.
-They provide services such as weekly financial literacy classes and coaching sessions, free income tax preparation, a matched savings account program for those wanting to purchase a home, start/expand a small business, or attend a post-secondary institution.
+They provide services of weekly financial literacy classes & coaching sessions, free income tax preparation, a matched savings account program for those wanting to purchase a home, start/expand a small business, or attend a post-secondary institution.
 Blueprints is the only entity that provides a program like the Financial Capabilities Center.
-During the 2-year funding period, the Financial Capabilities Center hopes to achieve the following: at least 550 families will complete a financial literacy class and/or coaching session, 700 families will receive free income tax preparation services, and 30 families will acquire an asset.
+Blueprints’ participant-centered programming available through the Financial Capabilities Center helps families assess their personal financial situations through our array of programming, take ownership of an action plan and work towards achieving their desired outcomes with a strong foundation of knowledge, resources and support.
+This program provides comprehensive and specialized services to support lower-income Washington County residents as they develop the skills needed to attain and maintain financial independence and acquire assets.

 Foster Care Extracurricular Activities Program

-Getting Ahead is a 16-week course that is meant to help it’s participants by breaking the cycle of poverty with goal setting in 11 target areas such as housing, transportation and financial literacy while also learning about systemic causes of poverty.
-This course is led by a case manager that helps to provide specialized services and help participants understand their resources and community.
-Blueprints is the only entity located in Washington County that provides a service like Getting Ahead.
-During the next 2-year-funding period Getting Ahead hopes to achieve the following: at least 30 families graduating from the program and 100% of these families will increase resources.
+Getting Ahead is a 16-week course that is meant to help its participants by breaking the cycle of poverty with goal setting in 11 target areas such as housing, transportation & financial literacy while also learning about systemic causes of poverty.
+This course is led by a case manager that helps to provide specialized services & help participants understand their resources and community.
+Blueprints is the only entity located in Washington County that provides this type of service.
+Getting Ahead helps families in poverty build 11 different types of resources as they work to break barriers & build their futures; as well as helping families build resources for a more prosperous life for themselves, their families and their communities.

 Home Ownership Center

-The Home Ownership Center provided by Blueprints is meant to “operate as a one-stop-shop” that allows for participants to have access to services, products and training necessary when purchasing, building and managing a home.
+The Home Ownership Center provided by Blueprints is meant to “operate as a one-stop-shop” that allows for participants to have access to services, products, and training necessary when purchasing, building, and managing a home.
 This program helps to reduce the number of cost-burden residents in Washington County and allows residents to not only be able to afford homes but continue to be financially stable to maintain owning a home.
 Blueprints is the only entity that provides a service like the Home Ownership Center.
-During the 2-year-funding period, the Home Ownership Center hopes to accomplish the following: have at least 110 residents purchase/build a home, at least 110 residents facing foreclosure will receive mitigation counseling, have roughly $10 million in total purchase prices and an increase to county, municipal and school district taxes.
+The Home Ownership Center exists to assist participants to achieve and sustain the “American Dream.”
+The center benefits prospective homeowners, existing homeowners and the local economy.